Structures of Existence: The Cells

 A UNIQUE ASSEMBLY OF CELLS

 Bourgeois created a total of 62 Cells, including five works she herself regarded as direct predecessors.
-At Louisiana 25 of these are shown, from the earliest to the last.
-This is the first time so many Cells have been brought together in one exhibition.
+At Louisiana 25 of these were shown, from the earliest to the last.
+This was the first time so many Cells had been brought together in one exhibition.

-Structures of Existence: The Cells is not built up strictly chronologically, but does start with the earliest Cells – as well as a precursor of the series – in the first room.
+Structures of Existence: The Cells was not built up strictly chronologically, but started with the earliest Cells – as well as a precursor of the series – in the first room.
 The Cells I-VI have walls made of doors and mysterious rooms to be discovered inside and were created for the Carnegie International exhibition in Pittsburgh 1991.
 These six works were in fact the first ones Bourgeois called ‘cells’.
-Here they are reunited and shown together again for the very first time since their Pittsburgh debut.
+Here they were reunited and shown together again for the very first time since their Pittsburgh debut.